 The tuition scholarships help students in funding their partly of fully tuition of their study program.
-The below tuition opportunities are available at NAU:
+The below tuition scholarships are available at NAU:

-Lumberjack Scholars Award: This award is available for Arizona residents with 3.5 core high school GPA. this application covers 100% tuition; it does not cover fees or other expenses. this application is awarded for up to four years.
+Lumberjack Scholars Award: This award is available for Arizona residents with 3.5 core high school GPA.
+This scholarship covers 100% tuition; it does not cover fees or other expenses.
+This scholarship is awarded for up to four years.

-Founders Non-resident tuition grant Program: this application is for nonresident students and it includes two awards namely Blue Award and Gold Award.
+Founders Non-resident Tuition Scholarship Program: This scholarship is for nonresident students and it includes two awards namely Blue Award and Gold Award.
 Blue award and gold award are for WUE students only and covers $3,000 per year for up to four years.
 Blue award applicant must have 3.0-3.49 core where as gold award applicant must have 3.5-4.0 core GPA and test scores of at least a 19 on the ACT or 900 on the SAT (Math and Verbal scores only).

-Merit tuition grant: this application is available for Arizona residents.
-This Awards $2,500 per year for up to four years, provided you meet the renewal criteria each year.
+Merit Tuition Scholarship: This scholarship is available for Arizona residents.
+This scholarship awards $2,500 per year for up to four years, provided you meet the renewal criteria each year.

-Dean’s tuition grant: this application is available to Arizona residents only and based on applicants ACT or SAT scores and core high school GPA.
-The Awards $3,500 per year for up to four years.
+Dean’s Tuition Scholarship: This scholarship is available to Arizona residents only and based on applicants ACT or SAT scores and core high school GPA.
+The scholarship awards $3,500 per year for up to four years.

-President’s tuition grant: this application is available for Arizona residents only and awards $6,000 per year for up to four years.
+President’s Tuition Scholarship: This scholarship is available for Arizona residents only and awards $6,000 per year for up to four years.

-President’s Excellence Non-resident tuition grant: this application is for out-of-state students and awards $9,000 per year for up to four years. this application is awarded based on applicants ACT or SAT scores and core high school GPA.
+President’s Excellence Non-resident Tuition Scholarship: This scholarship is for out-of-state students and awards $9,000 per year for up to four years.
+This scholarship is awarded based on applicants ACT or SAT scores and core high school GPA.

-President’s Non-resident tuition grant: this application is for out-of-state students and awards $7,000 per year for up to four years.
+President’s Non-resident Tuition Scholarship: This scholarship is for out-of-state students and awards $7,000 per year for up to four years.

-Regent’s High Honors Endorsement Scholarship (AIMS): this application is for Arizona residents only and covers 25 percent tuition waiver per year for up to four years.
-To apply for this application the applicant must be a first-degree seeking undergraduate student.
+Regent’s High Honors Endorsement Scholarship (AIMS): This scholarship is for Arizona residents only and covers 25 percent tuition waiver per year for up to four years.
+To apply for this scholarship the applicant must be a first-degree seeking undergraduate student.

-President’s International Baccalaureate (IB) Scholarship: this application is for both Arizona residents and non-residents. award is valued at $5,000 per year.
-To apply for this application the applicant must have received an International Baccalaureate diploma.
+President’s International Baccalaureate (IB) Scholarship: This scholarship is for both Arizona residents and non-residents.
+Scholarship is valued at $5,000 per year.
+To apply for this scholarship the applicant must have received an International Baccalaureate diploma.